nickpettican/PDB-parser/README.md

 The PDB format is kind of special in that every single white space is important.
 So forget about importing it into Python, modify it, and outputting each column separated by a tab, it doesn't work.

-So I created this parser in order to modify characters that are repeated throughout the PDB file.
+I created this parser in order to modify characters that are repeated throughout the PDB file.
 Since there still isn't a straightforward way to e.g. add specific glycans to specific residues in a protein, you kind of have to play around with it.
 And that can create PDB files that have columns that need to be modified.

 #### Development: